 The notion that some homosexual relationships are accepted is not even hinted at in this passage.
 The men’s commitment level or the presence of “love” is not addressed.
 The idea that the condemned same-sex activity is linked to economic exploitation or abuse is also a forced reading with no textual basis.

 Paul’s reference to “homosexuals,” together with a reference to “effeminate” men in the same verse (in the NASB), effectively covers both active and passive homosexual behavior.
 God’s Word is not open to personal interpretation in this matter.
 Homosexuality is wrong; it always has been, and it always will be.

 Just two verses later, 1 Corinthians 6:11 says, “And that is what some of you were.
 But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God” (emphasis added).
 This statement negates the idea of “homosexual Christianity” being acceptable to God.
 Paul tells the Corinthian believers that practices such as homosexuality were evidences of their former life before Christ.
-Now they have been born again, and they have new, holy (and wholly new) affections and desires.
+Now they have been born again, and they have a new nature and new desires.
+The old nature remains, and the temptations continue, but child of God has been called to fight against sin, not live in it any longer.
 By the life-changing grace of God, the Corinthians’ new life stands in opposition to the way they used to live.